cpm5041/cms-api/README.md

-Some of the biggest challenges that we faced included figuring out a way to access just an individual user's posts and/or pages, and limiting the values that the page schema accepted for the 'template' attribute.
-We were able to solve these issues through group discussion, online research, and looking at past issues in the issue queue.
+Some of the biggest challenges that we faced included figuring out a way to access just an individual user's posts and/or pages, and limiting the values that the page schema accepted for the 'template' attribute in the page schema.
+We were able to solve these issues through group discussion, pair programming, online research, and looking at past issues in the issue queue.

 As a team, we worked well together and regularly engaged in pair programming sessions.